 - In a large skillet, melt butter and olive oil.
 Add garlic and sauté until fragrant, about 1 minute.
 Add wine, a pinch of salt, red pepper flakes and plenty of black pepper and bring to a simmer.
 Let wine cook down for about 2 minutes.

 - Add shrimp and sauté until they just turn pink, 3 to 4 minutes depending upon their size.
-Stir in the parsley and lemon juice and add cooked pasta.
+Stir in the parsley and lemon juice and add cooked risotto.
 Toss to combine.
 Serve with additional lemon wedges

 Photography by Matt Armendariz / Food Styling by Adam Pearson / Recipe from What’s Gaby Cooking